 when you know that your child is in foster care, or in an orphanage across the ocean, you will do whatever you have to do (and wait as long as you have to wait) to bring them home.

 I’ve talked to lots of people who are considering building their families through adoption, and I always tell them that when the time and the situation are right, they will “just know.”
 I truly believe this.
-And when you know that your child is in foster care, or in an orphanage across the ocean, you will do whatever you have to do (and wait as long as you have to wait) to bring them home.
+And when you know that your child is in foster care or an orphanage across the ocean, you will do whatever you have to do (and wait as long as you have to wait) to bring them home.

 The waiting is not wasted time.